 About McCormick Dementia Research

-McCormick Dementia Research is committed to conducting, supporting, sharing and engaging in research activity that enhances the lives of people living with dementia and their caregivers.
+McCormick Dementia Research is committed to conducting, supporting, sharing and engaging in research activity that enhances the lives of people living with dementia and their care partners.

 Based in London, Ontario, and founded by the McCormick Care Group (formerly the Women’s Christian Association), McCormick Dementia Research was developed to formalize the organization’s research interests, which began in the early 2000’s.
 Over this time, the McCormick Care Group has participated in several research projects with organizations including Western University, Fanshawe College, Lawson Health Research Institute and Baycrest Health Services.
-All of these projects have been focused on improving how we care for people with dementia and how we can help them and their caregivers achieve an enhanced quality of life.
+All of these projects have been focused on improving how we care for people with dementia and how we can help them and their care partners achieve an enhanced quality of life.

 McCormick Dementia Research provides leadership in advancing dementia care through thoughtful and strategic research partnerships and collaborations.
 We strive to create an environment where knowledge transfer is a priority, meaning others can learn and improve quality of care as a result of our findings.
 We are committed to creating partnerships and fostering an environment of collaboration both internally and externally.